Dept. Code: KIN

 KIN 308.
 Ethical Decision Making in Sport and the Professions.
 3 Credit Hours.

 This course will examine ethical dilemmas in decision-making and other contemporary issues in sports management and campus and community environment.
 Real and hypothetical situations will be utilized.
 This course is a designated Upper Level Communication Requirement.
 Advanced written, digital and/or oral communication proficiencies will be emphasized in this course.
-Credit for WRS 105 and WRS 106 (or equivalent) is required for this course.
+Credit for WRS 106 (or equivalent) is required for this course.

 Components: LEC.